Ayu-Man/Ayu-Man/README.md

-I’m AyanawMengesha
+I’m Ayanaw Mengesha
 I’m interested in web development
-I’m currently learning basics of web dev
+I learns the basics of web development.

 <!---